Brown Trout in the spring range from 3-15lbs and in summer 5-20lbs!!

 In early season (April and May) we target high numbers of Brown Trout and Steelhead right off the surface using planer boards and high downriggers if you chose we can move offshore in search of Lake Trout!!

-In June, as the lake starts to transition, we start moving further offshore chasing trophy Brown Trout that are on bait and structure while keeping an eye out for the King Salmon that are soon to arrive.
+In June, as the lake starts to transition, we start moving further offshore chasing trophy Brown Trout and lunker Lake Trout; all the while keeping an eye out for the schools of King Salmon and Steelhead that are soon to arrive.

 September is the month for big King Salmon as well as Coho Salmon that have come in to stage!
 Being in the corner of Mexico Bay allows us to follow the King Salmon from offhsore all the way into the rivers at the end of the month when they head upstream to spawn!

 [Geographical information provided by Encyclopædia Britannica ]